-For almost all of the game, she'll be wearing a helmet anyway.
-He'll be focused on the field of play; her, a vague shape seen mostly from the back, always aiming at something else.
+For almost all of the game, she’ll be wearing a helmet anyway.
+He’ll be focused on the field of play; she'll always be a vague shape seen mostly from the back, always aiming at something else.

-Leigh Alexander's Understanding Games will be back for another edition before long.
-Meantime, find the author online, here.
+Leigh Alexander’s Understanding Games will be back for another edition before long.
+In the meantime, find the author online here.

 Previously: Do You Cut Off Your Arm or Eat a Baby?